Toronto Foreign Study Program

 Certificate of Completion

-Students who successfully complete a Cooley foreign study program receive a certificate suitable for framing and may note on their curriculum vitae "Certificate, (applicable year e.g., 2014) Toronto Study Abroad Program, Thomas M. Cooley Law School."
+Students who successfully complete a Cooley foreign study program receive a certificate suitable for framing and may note on their curriculum vitae "Certificate, (applicable year e.g., 2014) Toronto Study Abroad Program, Western Michigan University Cooley Law School."
 It would be a misrepresentation to assert that you were a student of St. Michael's College at the University of Toronto.